 For wheat and maize flour, the Flour Millers’ Tool Kit offers suggestions for:

 - Procuring premix (the combination of vitamins and minerals added to flour in the milling process)

 - Assuring quality control

-Fortified rice is made by first making fortified rice kernels through extrusion or coating technology.
+For rice, the first step is securing fortified rice kernels through extrusion or coating technology.
 The fortified kernels are then blended with unfortified rice at specific ratios to be packaged for consumers.
 If rice is not washed before cooking or is not cooked in excess water, then a dusting technology is available.
-See resources for rice fortification and a technical manual.
+See a technical manual.

 When fortification is mandatory, marketing may not be necessary.
 Some countries, however, include consumer education or social marketing in their communications plan.

 We focus on fortification in industrial mills.
 See other resources for fortification in small mills.